jrcendagorta/SVR/README.md

 	The program also outputs two additional files Validation_XXX.txt which keeps track of the running average of the error as a function of the number of test points and Difference_XXXX.txt which prints all the training points, the true target value and the predicted target value.

+    To run the program:

+        ./LSSVR_Model 50000 6 $gamma $sigma 5000

+    where the arguments are the same as above.